ianfnelson/blog.iannelson.uk/content/posts/2023-12-17-the-books-i-most-enjoyed-reading-in-2023.md

 Most of the tech books that I read in 2023 were focused on specific technologies, as I moved on from a much-loved five-year contract at NHS Digital and had to grok an unfamiliar tech stack.
 This delightful and relatively short book was one of the only tech-agnostic software books that I read, and I wish that it had been available to me much earlier in my career.

 Ousterhout writes engagingly about complex software design topics, offering opinions and philosophies for an approach to development that can sometimes be at odds with that espoused in the better-known _Clean Code_ by Robert Martin.
-I know that I won’t follow all of the advice given in this philosophy (I’ve never been a fan of code comments, for instance), but have taken to heart chapters on writing general purpose modules, and &#8220;different layer, different abstraction&#8221;.
+I know that I won’t follow all of the advice given in this philosophy (I’ve never been a fan of code comments, for instance), but have taken to heart chapters on writing general purpose modules, and “different layer, different abstraction”.

-As I write this I note that it is flagged on Amazon as being one of the &#8220;Most Gifted&#8221; books in the Software Design genre, and that doesn’t surprise me – it’s a book that I would like those who I collaborate with to have read and absorbed.
+As I write this I note that it is flagged on Amazon as being one of the “Most Gifted” books in the Software Design genre, and that doesn’t surprise me – it’s a book that I would like those who I collaborate with to have read and absorbed.

 ## [Why Is This Lying Bastard Lying To Me?
 Searching for the Truth on Political TV][24] by Rob Burley